lennox55555/Geographic-Crime-Data-Analysis/README.md

 This project performs data analysis on crime in Atlanta using the Atlanta Police Department's API and a 2021 CSV dataset.
 The project utilizes various libraries such as matplotlib, pandas, Altair, Vega datasets, NumPy, requests, BeautifulSoup, and more.

-## Prerequisites

-Before running this project, ensure that you have the following:

-- Python 3.x installed on your system
-- Required libraries: matplotlib, pandas, Altair, Vega datasets, NumPy, requests, BeautifulSoup

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and distribute it as per the terms of the license.